- Indirect access is a claim brought by SAP that they can charge customers for any system connected to any SAP system.

 - Indirect access contradicts US antitrust law, and in this article, we will explain why this is the case.

-There has been quite a lot of discussion about indirect access due to a case of Diageo v.
+There has been quite a lot of discussion about indirect access due to the case of Diageo v.
 SAP.
 In this previous article, I covered the Diageo v.
 SAP case and stated that I disagreed with the UK judge in this case.
 The proponents of SAP’s position on the matter have pointed to language in SAP’s contracts that state the following:

 - “Only named users are authorized to use or access the mySAP ERP software directly or indirectly (emphasis added)